Reed-Math241/pitchR/README.md

 The goal of pitchR is to create an accessible dataset with advanced pitcher statistics by season and their corresponding salaries.
-This dataset contains statistics from the 2018 thru 2020 seasons.
+This dataset contains statistics from the 2018, 2019, and 2020 seasons.

 ## Installation